Jamal Musiala: Club career

-2019–20: Move to Bayern Munich and debut
+Bayern Munich

+2019–20: Debut season

 In July 2019, aged 16, Musiala left Chelsea to join Bundesliga club Bayern Munich.
 On 3 June 2020, Musiala made his professional debut, coming on as a substitute for Bayern Munich II in their 3–2 win over Preußen Münster in the 3.
 Liga.
 On 20 June 2020, he made his Bundesliga debut against SC Freiburg, and he became the youngest player to play a match for Bayern in the Bundesliga, aged 17 years and 115 days.

 Musiala was a part of the squad that won the 2019–20 UEFA Champions League, although he did not make any appearances in the tournament.

 2020–21: First-team breakthrough

-On 18 September 2020, Musiala scored his first Bundesliga goal in an 8–0 win over Schalke, to become Bayern's youngest goalscorer, aged 17 years 205 days, breaking the previous record of Roque Santa Cruz, aged 18 years 12 days.
+On 18 September 2020, Musiala scored his first Bundesliga goal in an 8–0 win over Schalke, to become Bayern's youngest goalscorer, aged 17 years and 205 days, breaking the previous record of Roque Santa Cruz, aged 18 years and 12 days.
 On 3 November, Musiala made his Champions League debut as a substitute to Thomas Müller in a 6–2 away win over Red Bull Salzburg.
-On 1 December, he started his first Champions League match in a 1–1 away draw against Atlético Madrid.
-On 23 February 2021, Musiala scored his first Champions League goal in a 4–1 away win over Lazio in the first leg of the round of 16 tie, becoming the competition's youngest goalscorer of both English and German nationalities.
-On 5 March, he signed his first professional contract at Bayern Munich until 2026.
+On 1 December, he started in his first Champions League match in a 1–1 away draw against Atlético Madrid.
+On 23 February 2021, Musiala scored his first Champions League goal in a 4–1 away win over Lazio in the first leg of the round of 16 tie of the knockout phase, becoming the competition's youngest goalscorer of both English and German nationalities.
+He also became Bayern's youngest goalscorer in the European competition, aged 17 years and 363 days, breaking previous record by Samuel Kuffour.
+On 5 March, he signed his first professional contract with Bayern Munich until 2026.

-2021–22
+2021–2023: Continuous development and Bundesliga title decider

-On 25 August 2021, Musiala scored his first two goals of the season in a 12–0 DFB Pokal away win over Bremer SV.
-Three days later, he then scored his first Bundesliga goal of the season in a 5–0 win over Hertha BSC.
+On 25 August 2021, Musiala scored his first two goals of the season in a 12–0 DFB-Pokal away win over Bremer SV.
+Three days later, he then scored his first Bundesliga goal of the season in a 5–0 home win over Hertha BSC.
 On 8 December 2021, Musiala scored his first Champions League goal of the season in a 3–0 win over Barcelona.
-On 23 April 2022, Musiala's strike sealed the title in a 3–1 victory over Borussia Dortmund in Der Klassiker, giving Bayern their tenth straight Bundesliga title.
+On 23 April 2022, Musiala's strike sealed the Bundesliga title in a 3–1 victory over Borussia Dortmund in Der Klassiker, giving Bayern their tenth straight Bundesliga title.

+On 27 May 2023, Musiala scored the winning goal in the 89th minute in a 2–1 away victory over FC Köln.
+This goal clinched the 11th consecutive league title for his club again ahead of rivals Dortmund on goal difference.
+Moreover, he finished the season as Bayern's second top scorer in the league with 12 goals, behind Serge Gnabry.